mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 where no ship was detected.
 The cause of these gravitic 'ripples' remains unclear and it is possible that the legendary ARX caused them.

 ARX cannot be assessed like other creatures.
-They are made of silica- based material and are far beyond the boundaries of normal human experience.
+They are made of silica-based material and are far beyond the boundaries of normal human experience.
 If they exist at all – which scientists continue to dispute – they do not seem dangerous under most circumstances.
 However, a ship might find itself being nudged by an inquisitive ARX attracted to its drive